 Both are complete meals that are good to go, while the Co-op offer is more about picking up items to use gradually as parts of other meals.

-So it's not really a like-for-like comparison, although the Co-op also has another meal deal for two priced at £8, which is similar to what its rivals offer.
+So, it's not really a like-for-like comparison, although the Co-op also has a meal deal for two priced at £8, which is similar to what its rivals offer.

 Which store do you think offers the best meal deal?
 Let us know your thoughts in the comments section below.